The hardest part of homeschooling isn’t deciding to homeschool. It’s deciding how to home school.

 Enjoy the Ride

-Homeschooling a journey in which you make many decisions on where to go along the way.
+Homeschooling is a journey in which you make many decisions on where to go along the way.
 Enjoy the ride as you choose and then develop a homeschool curriculum that works well for your students and your family.